Allisonwonderlax13/https-github.com-obsproject-obs-studio./Installing-Plugins-On-Windows.md

 Want to check the location of your OBS?
 Right click your OBS shortcut, and chose "open file location".

 Keep in mind that it will take you a few levels into the folder structure (in `bin\64bit`(or 32bit)).
-The location we want is two steps up (the obs-studio location).
+The location you want is two steps up (the obs-studio location).

 ![obs-studio folder](https://raw.githubusercontent.com/wiki/obsproject/obs-studio/images/plugin-guide/obs-studio-folder.png)

-Now that we have our source and our target, we can get to copying/extracting the contents into our `obs-studio` folder.

 ***

 When you open the archive (zip) you should be able to see folders named "obs-plugins" and "data".
 Sometimes you will also see "bin" or other folder names.
 Its important to extract/copy all of the folders.
 If you dont see any folders with those names, you need to enter the next folder, often called "windows" or `<plugin name>`.

-At this point we are just playing the matching game.
+At this point you are just playing the matching game.
 Drag or copy the folders into the `obs-studio` folder which should have matching folder names.

 ![obs-studio folder](https://raw.githubusercontent.com/wiki/obsproject/obs-studio/images/plugin-guide/drag-me.png)